Why do I get a skin rash when I drink alcohol?

 - ADH (ADH1B): Certain gene variations can speed up the breakdown of alcohol, causing a quick buildup of acetaldehyde.

-- ALDH (ALDH2): Changes in ALDH2 can slow down or deactivate the conversion of acetaldehyde, leading to its accumulation and triggering intolerance symptoms².
+- ALDH (ALDH2): Changes in ALDH2 can slow down or deactivate the conversion of acetaldehyde, leading to its accumulation and triggering intolerance symptoms.

-If you've ever experienced a flushed face or a skin rash after drinking alcohol, it might be due to a buildup of acetaldehyde.
-When this substance isn't broken down fast enough, it can make your blood vessels expand, worsening flushing symptoms¹.
+If you’ve ever noticed a flushed face or a skin rash after drinking alcohol, it could be caused by a buildup of acetaldehyde.
+When your body can’t break down this chemical quickly enough, it can make your blood vessels expand.
+This reaction can lead to facial redness, hives, or an alcohol rash that appears soon after drinking.

 Can it get better?